How AI is Changing User Experience

 Tailored Content Recommendations

-- Over 80% of what people watch on Netflix comes from algorithmic recommendations.
+- Over 80% of what people watch on Netflix is generated by algorithmic recommendations.

 - Spotify's Discover Weekly playlist drives over 40 million streams per week

-AI takes personalisation even further with adaptive content – altering what you see based on real-time preferences.
-News feeds and search results reorder themselves as the AI model continuously updates.
+AI takes personalisation even further with adaptive content, altering what you see based on real-time preferences.
+News feeds and search results are continually updated by the AI model, allowing them to reorder themselves.

 Personalised Product Recommendations